zam-org/godot-zeroframe-plugin/README.md

 ### `set_daemon(host: string, port: int)`

 Allows you to configure a custom `host` address and `port` number for the ZeroNet proxy.
-The default values are `127.0.0.1` for host and `43110` for port, as those are the values ZeroNet uses by default.
+The default values are `127.0.0.1` for host and `43110` for port, as those are the standard ZeroNet values.